UConn Players to Watch Against Arkansas - Sweet 16

 UConn Players to Watch

-Andre Jackson puts up 6.8 points, 6.3 rebounds and 4.4 assists per contest.
-Defensively, he posts 1 steal and 0.6 blocked shots.
+Andre Jackson posts 6.8 points, 6.3 rebounds and 4.4 assists per contest.
+Defensively, he delivers 1 steal and 0.6 blocked shots.

+Alex Karaban is posting 9.4 points, 1.8 assists and 4.3 rebounds per game.

 UConn Top Performers (Last 10 Games)